 DESCRIPTION Of RESEARCH

 We investigate molecular mechanisms of B cell activation that regulate humoral immunity and pathogenesis of B cell-mediated diseases.
 B cells migrate in and out of circulation and lymphoid tissues, and respond to environmental cues by recognizing antigens and engaging with other components of the immune system.
 This requires them to undergo considerable morphological, molecular and cytoskeletal reorganization.
 Dynamic remodeling of the B cell membrane and the actin cytoskeleton facilitates subcellular organization of key signaling proteins, enabling B cells to accomplish their various functions.
-We employ super-resolution live cell imaging, quantitative proteomics and genetic knockouts in mice to investigate the role of membrane-cytoskeleton remodeling proteins in regulating B cell function.
+We employ high resolution live cell imaging, quantitative systems biology methods and genetic knockouts in mice to investigate the role of membrane-cytoskeleton remodeling proteins in regulating B cell function.
 We have discovered that Ezrin, a member of the Ezrin-Radixin-Moesin (ERM) family of membrane-cytoskeleton linkers, regulates multiple facets of B cell function, such as proliferation, differentiation, migration, and antibody production.
-We are currently investigating the role of membrane-cytoskeleton remodeling proteins in pathogenesis associated with B cell autoimmunity and malignancy.
+We recently discovered that Ezrin plays and important role in regulating B cell autoimmunity, inflammation and cancer.
+We are currently investigating the molecular mechanims underlying these diverse functions of Ezrin in B cell immunity and pathogenesis.

 Debasis Pore, Ph.D., Postdoctoral Fellow